What Makes A Good Idea?

 The concept was simple.
 Dahl sold people a rock (like any rock you can find almost anywhere) in a box for a few dollars (a lot of money at the time).
 The owners of these rocks would treat them like pets and care for them.
 Well, that's the idea.
 In reality, people just loved the fun idea of owning a part of the new craze.

-The key to the marketing genius of the Pet Rock was the care manual that came with ownership of the product.
+The key to the marketing genius of Pet Rock was the care manual that came with ownership of the product.
 The manual explained how to care for and train your rock.
 What this manual really delivered was a slice of comedy.
 And people loved it.
 They weren’t buying the rock, they were buying the joke.
 It became a party piece, a conversation starter, and a geeky in-joke for those in the know.

-Marketing played a huge part in the success of the Pet Rock.
+Marketing played a huge part in the success of Pet Rock.
 As with most ideas, if you can’t get your product or service in front of people, you won’t get buyers.
 Dahl was a marketing executive, so he knew how to generate a buzz around products.
 The rocks made Dahl a millionaire.

 Think about that.
 Imagine pitching the idea of selling rocks that anyone could find in any random field anywhere in the world, in the mail to consumers around the world!
 Sound stupid?
 In the end, there are no stupid ideas, only bad execution of the ideas.
 Ridiculous products with great marketing beat awesome products with poor marketing every time.